GeorgeHulpoi/RAGEAngular/README.md

 	});
 }
 ```
-### !!
-Don't put in args more than 4 elements, and use only strings and numbers
-### !!
-I know in interface it's added object type, but trust me, it's better to don't add a object (I will fix that in next update).
-### !!
-If you want more arguments, you are free to edit RageJS.callClient

 Before calling the **mp.trigger**, because we have **the callback function** we need to put the function in a some kind of register which have **all function** which are waiting for a **response** from the client.

 It's better to not put the **callback parameter** if you don't send a **response** back to **Angular**.